 The Greenworks GD40CS15 is equipped with a long 35cm (14-inch) bar and chain, a brushless motor that will last forever, and a full gamut of safety features, including the obligatory brake guard hand protector that must be pulled back to engage the drive.
 The whole shebang is powered by a large 40-volt Li-Ion battery that runs for around 25 minutes on a full 90-minute charge.

 The Greenworks is available with or without a battery and charger.
 If you already have one of the company’s excellent lawnmowers, you’re in luck since the batteries are easily swappable.
 Otherwise you’ll need to fork out another £120 or so for the battery and charger.
-You will also need to buy some chain oil for its 200ml oil tank but luckily it’s readily available at most hardware stores (B&Q produces its own brand at £6.28 a litre (opens in new tab)).
+You will also need to buy some chain oil for its 200ml oil tank but luckily it’s readily available at most hardware stores (B&Q produces its own brand at £9 a litre).

 For a 14-inch cordless chainsaw, this model is surprisingly light; something you’ll come to appreciate if out in the rough for a period of time.
 Performance wise, the Greenworks is extremely efficient at cutting though tree trunks, branches and logs up to an impressive 30cm (12 inches) in diameter; as long as you adopt the seesaw technique you should have no trouble using it.
 A great cordless choice for serious lumberjacks.